Jasper National Park says one caribou herd gone, two others on the brink of local extinction | CBC News

 In the past few years, Parks Canada has taken steps to help caribou populations, such as restricting access to ski trails and lowering speed limits.
 Wolf populations are now low enough that they don't pose a risk to the remaining caribou herds.

-But Campbell says the restrictions were too little and too late.
+But Campbell said the restrictions were too little and too late.

 "We would call on Minister Wilkinson to move past this inaction … and move urgently to recover these populations so future generations of Canadians can rightly know that there will be caribou in Jasper for them to marvel at and be inspired by."